d9pouces/PolyArchiv/README.md

 These remote repositories are optional and you can of course use only local backups.
 All parameters (especially the remote location) can depend on the date and time, and on the hostname.

-Each repository (either local or remote) is associated to a backup frequency.
+Each backup point (either collect ones or push ones) is associated to a backup frequency.
-If a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.
+If a given point has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.

-Finally, all remote repositories must store some metadata at a predictable (independant of the time and hostname) remote location (HTTP/SSH/file).
-These metadata can be required for restore operations.

 Installation
 ------------